farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Key Concepts

 Each `key concept` focuses on the position of the `party` along an important axis.
-The `disposition` of the party in these categories may be represented as the sum of positive `supporting details`, subtracting any negative `supporting details`, resulting in a range from -4 to +4.
+The `disposition` of the party in these categories may be represented as the sum of positive `supporting details`, minus any negative `supporting details`, resulting in a range from -4 to +4.

 `Supporting details` are specific people, places, things or ideas related to the party in some sort of way, while `key concepts` are overarching, category level descriptions of the party’s standing.